Variolation: India

-India has been suggested as another possible origin for the spread of variolation into Europe, particularly the Ottoman Empire and Wales.
-There are two accounts from the 18th century of inoculations being performed by itinerant Brahmins: Oliver Coult in 1731 wrote that it had been "first performed by Dununtary a physician of Champanagar" about 150 years before that time (Dhanvantari being the name of the Hindu God of medicine, and a common name among physicians), and John Zephaniah Holwell in 1768 wrote of its being practiced for many hundreds of years.
-Aspects of these accounts have been called into question, but reportedly, by 1768 inoculation was being practiced in Bengal.
+India has been suggested as another possible origin.
+There are two accounts from the 18th century of inoculations being performed by itinerant Brahmins: Oliver Coult wrote in 1731 that it had been "first performed by Dununtary a physician of Champanagar" about 150 years before that time (Dhanvantari being the name of the Hindu God of medicine, and a common name among physicians).
+In 1768, John Zephaniah Holwell wrote of its being practiced for many hundreds of years.
+Aspects of these accounts have been called into question, but by 1768, inoculation was reportedly being practiced in Bengal.
 The doctors who performed this procedure were known as Tikadars.
 The term tika is still in use now to mean 'vaccination' in many Indian languages.
+Holwell ascribes this account to his Brahman informants.
+However, such a theory has not yet been discovered in any Sanskrit or vernacular treatise.
+Several historians have suggested that variolation may be older than the 18th century in India.
+However, these reports have been disputed.
+The original ancient text describing this method has not been found.
+A 2012 paper argued that "since the claim that it was an ancient practice in India has been rejected, there is no reason to assume that it began there".
+The idea that inoculation originated in India has also been taken into account, although there is little evidence in ancient Sanskrit medical texts clearly describing the practice.
+The rumor that vaccination was documented in India before the discoveries of Edward Jenner, widespread since the nineteenth century, can be traced to propaganda tracts written in Sanskrit and the Indian vernaculars by colonial officers, designed to convince pious Indians to accept the newly discovered Jennerian procedure and abandon older variolation practices.

 Sudan

 Similar methods were seen through the Middle East and Africa.
 Two similar methods were described in Sudan during the late eighteenth and early nineteenth centuries.
 Both had been long established and stemmed from Arabic practices.
 Tishteree el Jidderi ('buying the smallpox') was a practice seen within the women of Sennar in central Sudan.
 A mother of an unprotected child would visit the house of a newly infected child and tie a cotton cloth around the ailing child's arm.
 She would then haggle with the child's mother over the cost of each pustule.
 When a bargain was struck, the woman would return home and tie the cloth around her own child's arm.
 Variations of this practice included bringing gifts to the donor.
 The second method was known as Dak el Jedri ('hitting the smallpox'), a method similar to that used in the Ottoman Empire and eventually transported into England.
 Fluid was collected from a smallpox pustule and rubbed into a cut made into the patient's skin.
 This practice spread more widely through Africa.
 It may have also traveled with merchants and pilgrims along the middle-eastern caravan routes into Turkey and Greece.